PERSATUAN PSIKOLOGI KLINIKAL MALAYSIA

 10.1 An Extraordinary General Meeting shall be convened:

-(a) Whenever the Executive Council shall be convened.
+(a) Whenever the Executive Council deems it necessary or desirable; or

 (b) At the joint request in writing of not less than half (1/2) of the voting members of the Society, stating the objectives and purpose for such a meeting, forwarded to the Honorary Secretary.